alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 > Judah (יְהוּדָה) is a lion’s whelp;
 > From the prey, my son, you have gone up.
 > He couches, he lies down as a lion,
 > And as a lion, who dares rouse him up?
-(This is describing the sound.)
+(This is describing the lion’s roar.)
 > The scepter shall not depart from Judah,
 > Nor the ruler’s staff from between his feet,
 > Until Shiloh comes,